DushyanthKM/Unified-Loan-Intelligence-Dashboard-Suite-Power-BI/README.md

 ## 🔍 Project Overview

-This case study presents a comprehensive **Power BI dashboard solution** that transforms raw loan data into meaningful insights to guide lending decisions.
+I have presented a comprehensive **Power BI dashboard solution** that transforms raw loan data into meaningful insights to guide lending decisions.
 The project covers everything from data cleaning, modeling, DAX-based KPIs to advanced visuals and storytelling.

 > 🧠 Goal: Help stakeholders understand portfolio health, customer behavior, and regional risk factors to improve decision-making.